intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 Any RSAB member holding a "CONCERN" position must explain their concern to the community in detail.
 The explanation might or might not be actionable.

-A CONCERN may be made for two reasons:
+A position of CONCERN may be filed for two reasons:

    * The proposal represents a serious problem for the stream or group that a particular member represents.
-   * The RSAB member believes that the proposal would cause serious harm to the overall series, including harm to the long term health and viability of the series.
+   * The RSAB member believes that the proposal would cause serious harm to the overall Series, including harm to the long-term health and viability of the Series.

 Because RSAB members should have been participating in discussions within the RSWG, no position of CONCERN should ever come as a surprise